sammywachtel/harmonic-analysis/README.md

 # Harmonic Analysis Library 🎵

 A comprehensive Python library that analyzes music the way musicians think about it - identifying chord progressions, scales, modes, and harmonic relationships with detailed explanations of *why* it hears what it hears.
+Now featuring unified scale analysis, roman numeral input, and advanced modal detection.

 ## ✅ UNIFIED PATTERN ENGINE — Production Ready